 The type of customising you ask for depends on what you are looking to get out of your racket.
 The main things done during racket customisation are adding weight, changing grip size or for the pros, putting on a specially constructed grip pallet to suit their hand.

-So you can see why my answer above was Yes and No. The frame is the same but what they get done to it is very different.
+So you can see why my answer above was Yes and No. The frame can be the same but what they get done to it is very different.

 When customising your racket you are personalising the racket to suit the individuals specific requirements.
 Some players need the grip size changed, generally increased but occassionally decreased.
 You can increase the grip size, simply by adding an overgrip.
 This may not be enough or for some players they don't like using overgrips, therefore you would remove the original grip and apply a permanent sleeve (the thickness would depend on how much bigger you need to make the grip) and then put on a new grip.

 Other players want to add weight to their rackets to either generate more power or to help gain more control.
 The position of the weight and the amount of weight applied will depend on what was asked of the technician.

 Whenever you add weight you change various features of the racket.
 Features like balance, swingweight and overall weight.
 That is why only a qualified technician should apply weights to your racket.
 Applying weight incorrectly or without the proper knowledge can lead to arm or shoulder injuries and make the whole experience an unpleasant one.
 Junior players (up to age 16) should not have lead weight applied to their rackets, despite what some coaches may say.

 You should always go to a qualified technician to get any customisation work done to your racket.
 They will have the correct equipment required to do the job properly.
 There is a lot of equipment required to customise a racket.

 Customising isn't just for the pros, it should be considered by any player with 2 or more of the same racket and here's why!